psychemedia/storytelling-notes/giant-three-golden-hairs.md

 The Giant with the Three Golden Hairs

-THERE was once upon a time a poor woman whose son was born with a caul, and so it was foretold of him that in his fourteenth year he should marry the King’s daughter.
-As it happened, the King soon after came into the village, quite unknown to any one, and when he asked the people what news there was, they answered, " A few days since a child with a caul was born, which is a sure sign that he will be very lucky; and indeed it has been foretold of him that in his fourteenth year he will marry the King’s daughter."
+THERE was once upon a time a poor woman whose son was born with a caul, and so it was foretold of him that in his fourteenth year he should marry the King's daughter.
+As it happened, the King soon after came into the village, quite unknown to any one, and when he asked the people what news there was, they answered, " A few days since a child with a caul was born, which is a sure sign that he will be very lucky; and indeed it has been foretold of him that in his fourteenth year he will marry the King's daughter."

 The king had a wicked heart, and was disturbed concerning this prophecy, so he went to the parents, and said to them in a most friendly manner, " Give me up your child, and I will take care of him."
 At first they refused, but the stranger begged for it with much gold, and so at last they consented and gave him the child, thinking, " It is a luck-child, and therefore every thing must go well with it."

 The King laid the child in a box, and rode away till he came to a deep water, into which he threw the box, saying to himself, " From this unsought-for bridegroom have I now freed my daughter."

 The box, however, did not sink, but floated along like a boat, and not one drop of water penetrated it.
-It floated at last down to a mill two miles from the King’s palace, and in the mill-dam it stuck fast.
-The miller’s boy, who was fortunately standing there, observed it, aud drew it ashore with a hook, expecting to find a great treasure.
+It floated at last down to a mill two miles from the King's palace, and in the mill-dam it stuck fast.
+The miller's boy, who was fortunately standing there, observed it, aud drew it ashore with a hook, expecting to find a great treasure.

 When, however, he opened the box, he saw a beautiful child, alive and merry.
 He took it to the people at the mill, who, having no children, adopted it for their own, say- ing, "God has sent it to us."
 And they took good care of it, and it grew up full of virtues.

 It happened one day that the King went into the mill for shelter during a thunder-storm, and asked the people whether the boy was their child.
-"No," they answered, "he is a foundling, who, fourteen years ago, floated into our dam in a box, which the miller’s boy drew out of the water."
+"No," they answered, "he is a foundling, who, fourteen years ago, floated into our dam in a box, which the miller's boy drew out of the water."
 The King observed at once that it was no other than the luck-child whom he had thrown into the water, and so said to them, " Good people, could not the youth carry a letter to my wife the Queen?
 If so, I will give him two pieces of gold for a reward."

 "As my lord the King commands," they replied, and bade the youth get ready.